willdahlgreen/nicar2022_qgis2/README.md

 This technique works just as well with datasets which use polygons or points that we can layer on top of our shapefile, which is what we'll show you now.

-Firstly, click the filter button you can see by our shapefile, that'll give us back the counties we filtered out previously.
+Firstly, click the filter button you can see by our shapefile, then select `clear` in the Query Builder, that'll give us back the counties we filtered out previously.

 Now bring in the power plant dataset (`power_plants.csv`) by going to the QGIS Menu bar, selecting `Open data source manager > Delimited Text` and browsing to it in the `data` folder.